p1nkun1c0rns/awesomeness/README.md

 - [Calico](https://github.com/ix/calico) - A color-aware replacement for `cat`.
 - [colorhunt](https://colorhunt.co/) - Curated color palettes for designers.
 - [Fontjoy](https://fontjoy.com/) - Generate font combinations with deep learning.
+- [Achno/gowall](https://github.com/Achno/gowall) - Gowall is a tool to convert an image ( specifically a wallpaper ) to any color-scheme / pallete you like!

 ## 🔧 Git